fabiokung/rfactor-tmbundle/README.markdown

 Ruby Refactorings for TextMate
 ------------------------------

 Common refactorings for Ruby code, written in Ruby.
-This project aims to be integrated with several editors (mainly TextMate), to provide simple refactorings, such as:
+This project is a TextMate Bundle, aiming to provide simple ruby refactorings, such as:

 *  extract method